How to build a buyer persona for targeted lead generation

 Knowing who your customer is and wrapping your whole brand and business around that customer’s needs and wants is incredibly powerful.
 We call this a buyer persona.

-Buyer personas can transform your marketing by guiding how you do marketing and in what context.
+Buyer personas can transform your digital marketing by guiding how you do marketing and in what context.
 Buyer personas also have the power to shape decision making across your business as leaders and managers are guided by what the customer wants.